Everything To Know: Florence, Italy

 1. Art

 With over twenty-five museums and exhibitions and over twenty churches and cathedrals, there is no shortage of visual masterpieces to appreciate.
-For a full list of our recommendations, take a look at our destination guide for Florence here!
+For a full list of my recommendations, take a look at my destination guide for Florence here!
 This city is literally teeming with art, architecture, and historical relevance.
 Something that no one can truly prepare you for is the intense wave of emotion you will experience while staring at a piece of art created hundreds of years ago, surrounded by the fresh atmosphere of such a lively city.
-One of our tips for you is to purchase a Firenze card, or at the very least, a PassePartout ticket for the top three recommended museums and exhibitions in the city.
+One of my tips for you is to purchase a Firenze card, or at the very least, a PassePartout ticket for the top three recommended museums and exhibitions in the city.
 Depending on how much you want to explore, these passes will end up saving you money, not having to buy each ticket individually.
 Be sure to reserve your tickets early, and double-check if a time-slot reservation is also needed for some museums.

 2. Cuisine

-Like most places in Italia, Florence is rich in culinary heritage.
+Like most places in Italia, Firenze is rich in culinary heritage.
 One of the most appreciated practices is the use of seasonal fruits and vegetables, to ensure the freshness and richness of flavor.
 Similar to most regions in the country, breakfast is usually a light pastry and coffee, served by ten in the morning.
 One can find lunch in a multitude of restaurants, typically eaten between one and three in the afternoon.
 Keep in mind that many restaurants will close after lunch, some opening back up for dinner.
 The infamous aperitivo is traditionally an alcoholic drink and small snacks between six and eight, to be consumed before dinner.
 And finally, dinner, the longest and biggest meal of Italy, starts between eight and nine.
 Reservations for the evening are recommended, and it is preferred that you dress neatly (at least not in beachwear).
 Tipping, or rounding up the bill, is appreciated and common, although not obliged.

 Some local favorites include bistecca alla fiorentina, lampredotto, and crostini di fegato for the meat lovers or ribollita, pappa al pomodoro, and trippa alla fiorentina for the vegetarians, with schiacciata having vegetarian and meat options.
 To be enjoyed with your meal are the world-renowned Chianti wines.
-For your aperitivo, you might order a negroni, which was first created in the city of Florence.
+For your aperitivo, you might order a negroni, which was first created in the city of Firenze.
 And as dessert, you can choose from Vin Santo or caffè, or both!
 There are so many wonderful options to choose from, it can be difficult to make a decision.
 Ask your server for their recommendations and you will find yourself happy with every meal.

 3. History

-Florence, Italy, founded in 59 BC, became a cradle of the Renaissance in the 14th-17th centuries.
+Firenze, Italia, founded in 59 BC, became a cradle of the Renaissance in the 14th-17th centuries.
 Home to the powerful Medici family, it flourished as a center of art, culture, and politics.
 Renowned artists like Leonardo da Vinci, Michelangelo, and Botticelli worked here, leaving masterpieces in the Uffizi Gallery and the Florence Cathedral.
 The city’s cuisine reflects its rich history, featuring dishes like Bistecca alla Fiorentina and Ribollita, influenced by peasant traditions and local produce.
-Florence is also famous for its contributions to literature and science, with figures like Dante Alighieri and Galileo Galilei hailing from here.
+Firenze is also famous for its contributions to literature and science, with figures like Dante Alighieri and Galileo Galilei hailing from here.
 Visitors can explore its architectural marvels, such as the Ponte Vecchio and Palazzo Vecchio, while indulging in world-class art, history, and culinary experiences.
 To get more in-depth and interesting facts about the rich history of the city, consider a walking tour with a local guide.
 The more you know about a place, the more fascinating it becomes.

 Takeaways